-A recent trend has been gaining popularity across the country for its health benefits: activated charcoal.
-So, what exactly is activated charcoal?
+Activated charcoal has become all the rage in the field of health & beauty, as it carries a number of purifying benefits.
+So, what is activated charcoal?
 Activated charcoal is regular charcoal that’s been heated with gas, which forms millions of little pores that trap chemicals and adsorb (“to bind to” rather than “to absorb”) large amounts of liquid and toxic debris in the body.
-This substance is a fine, black powder that’s tasteless, odorless and nontoxic.
+This substance is a fine, black powder that is tasteless, odorless, and nontoxic.

 People tout that this substance detoxifies the body, improves digestion, decreases flatulence, improves skin, whitens teeth and much more.
 Sounds pretty great overall, but is it something that actually produces results & is worth trying?
 The only way to find out is to try it yourself and see how it affects your body.
 Always check with your doctor before starting something new.